 - We wipe all surfaces that can be damp wiped and thoroughly HEPA vacuum all surfaces that cannot be damp wiped.

 Along with our ongoing commitment to using lead-safe work practices, our track record shows our genuine concern for your comfort and safety and is your assurance that we will meet or exceed all Federal guidelines as well as your expectations.

 We encourage you to download a copy of the EPA Brochure, Renovate Right: Important Lead Hazard Information for Families, Child Care Providers and Schools to see the details of the new EPA guidelines.
-Then, contact John Rogers Renovations.
+Then, contact JR Renovations.
 We will be happy to show you the way to a lead-safe renovation.